DevOps-learninig-org/killerkoda-DevOps-practice/Linux/localhost/cron.md

 Task list:
 - Create script, that ping host 1.1.1.1 one time and write 'results.ping' into users folder
-- Create cron job, thar runs script every 1 minute
+- Create cron job, that runs script every 1 minute
 - Make the same with systemd.timer

 <details><summary>Hints for the task</summary>